User permissions required: ‘View Sources’ AND ‘View Labels’

 Monthly verbatim volume over time

-Label volume trends
+Label volume and sentiment trends

 The label volume trends chart shows the trend of the top 6 highest volume labels over the whole dataset as a default.
 As with the tree map, the percentage numbers are calculated as a sum of probabilities of predicted labels.

 You can also filter the time period on this chart by using the dropdown menu or selecting the time period in the chart.

 If you want to plot specific labels on this or other label specific charts, you can select those labels via the 'Charted labels' dropdown at the top of the page.

 If sentiment analysis is enabled on your dataset, there will also be a label sentiment trend over time chart available in Trends.

 The label trends table shows you how the top 10 labels for a given time period perform compared to the previous period and their change in rank.

 The time series in scope is set by the user in the filter bar, and the time sequencing of the chart (i.e. daily, weekly, etc.) in the top right dropdown menu.